Pierro-02/Castle-Carnage/README.md

 ### The Team
 Although the complete team is made of 3rd year BS-Cs students from FAST NUCES-ISB, some of us decided it was better to take on tasks that they have never done and leave it on pure chance that the game becomes a success.
 You can be the judge for who those ppl are.

-~~Self-Proclaimed~~ Team Lead and Game Designer: Taimoor Aamir
+Game Developer and Team Lead: Taimoor Aamir

-Developer: Tayyaab Ali Sajid

-Developer: Furqan Tariq

-Artist: Rayyan M. Zia
+Artist and Game Designer: Rayyan M. Zia